Classes & Events

-Rowers may commit to the program by week or for the summer.
+Rowers may commit to the program by week or for the season.

 Registration and more information

 Junior Fall 2017 Program

 Come get an introduction to rowing!
 Learn the basics on equipment, working together, the rowing stroke, and boating skills.
 High school and middle school-aged students are welcome.
 All athletes must have a signed waiver from a parent or guardian.
 This clinic is required for participation in our Fall Junior Novice Program.

 Dates: September 12 – November 6